 The Diamond Approach is an enormous body of spiritual knowledge.
 To read more about this approach you can find many books written by the founder A. H. Almaas: Essence, the Diamond Heart book series (Book One through Book Five), The Void, The Pearl Beyond Price, The Point of Existence, and others.

-Diamond Approach, Ridhwan, the Ridhwan “Hu” symbol, and Diamond Heart are registered trademarks in various countries including the U.S., Canada, Australia and all of Europe.
+Diamond Approach, Diamond Inquiry, Ridhwan, and the Ridhwan “Hu” symbol are registered trademarks in various countries including the U.S., Canada, Australia and all of Europe.